teched25xp264/teched2025-XP264/exercises/ex0/README.md

 > [!IMPORTANT]
 >
-> This is **mandatory** step to be able to run the session exercises which are implemented as github actions.
+> This is a **mandatory** step to be able to run the session exercises which are implemented as github actions.
 >

  - 👉 Login to [GitHub](https://github.com/).